All Episodes

 Are you willing to serve his foreign policy agenda?

-And he said he swore to me absolutely yes.
+And he swore to me, absolutely yes.

-Do you know what's gone on there?
+Do you know what's going on there?

 Yeah, I mean, I think the odd thing about it, it's almost like Goldilocks and the three bears.